Vorticity evolution in a rigid pipe of circular cross-section: Gradated flow regimes

 \subsection{The intrinsic transition}

-The ultimate aim of transition investigation is to identify the process or the mechanism which instigates the numerous vortices of various scales, apparently out of orderly streamlined progenitor flow.
+The ultimate aim of transition investigation is to identify the process, or the mechanism, which instigates the numerous vortices of various scales, apparently out of streamlined progenitor flow.
 In reality, experimental evidence shows a great variety in the actual processes, depending on the types of the flow in question (free shear flows, boundary layers, confined flows in pipes or closed channels).
-The geometry of circular pipe is simple for experiments though we have seen that the analytic solutions are much more complicated compared to free shear flows in unbounded space.
+The geometry of circular pipe is simple for experiments, though we have seen that the analytic solutions are much more complicated compared to free shear flows in unbounded space.
 It is known that pipe flow development is experiment-dependent because of varied test conditions.
 Transition phenomena in different test environments can be compared only if the disturbance levels are kept below some threshold values (see below \S~\ref{disfree}).
 Should disturbances be significant and potentially aberrant, flow gradations to turbulence, as an initial-boundary problem of the equations of motion, may take divergent paths and case-dependent routes.
 We call the laminar-turbulent transition which is free of influence of disturbances {\it the intrinsic transition}.

-Proliferating vortices does not necessarily occur over {\it all} cross-sectional area at any fixed stream-wise $z$ location.
+The proliferation of vortices does not necessarily occur over the {\it complete} cross-sectional area at any fixed stream-wise $z$ location.
 The intermittency is a natural phenomenon during flow evolution and transition.
-Whether local intermittent characters will persist into the subsequent turbulence depend on the initial data and the vicinity flow conditions.
+Whether local intermittent characters will persist into the subsequent turbulence depends on the initial data and the vicinity flow conditions.

 In practice, velocity profiles other than the self-similar distribution can also be generated and maintained.
 In figure \ref{pfprof} we plot and compare selected test data of Pfenninger (1961).